hanshasselberg/Patcher/README.md

 ## Acknowledgment

-Torsten wrote the very first patch script, which inspired me to pimp it up a bit.
-The sample Application is taken from Andrew Nesbitt's blog: http://teabass.com/hello-world-in-cocoa/ , which was modified by me, to demonstrate how the patcher works.
+Torsten wrote the very first patch script, which inspired me to pimp it a bit.
+The sample application is taken from Andrew Nesbitt's blog: http://teabass.com/hello-world-in-cocoa/ , which was modified by me, to demonstrate how the patcher works.

 ## Limitations